xovox/RetroCRT/README.md

 * See [the issues page](https://github.com/xovox/RetroCRT/issues) to see planned supported hardware

 * Raspberry Pi
-  * 3 B & B+ are the only ones tested
+  * 3 B & B+ are the only ones tested and supported
+  * 4 is not currently supported

 * TV: [RetroTink Ultimate](http://www.retrotink.com)
   * Component & RGB only, for now